Clubs and Organizations in Biological Sciences

 - Pennsylvania Academy of Science PAS organizes an annual meeting where students can present their research and see exciting projects from other nearby colleges and universities.
 In addition, students can apply for undergraduate research grants from PAS to support their Senior Thesis research.

-- Marine Science Consortium The Marine Science Consortium at Wallops Island, Virginia, is a nonprofit educational corporation dedicated to promoting marine education and research.
-The Marine Science Consortium offers specialized summer classes and also the opportunity for students to engage in marine-related research at their field station in Virginia.
+- Chincoteague Bay Field Station The Chincoteague Bay Field Station at Wallops Island, Virginia, is a nonprofit educational corporation dedicated to promoting marine education and research.
+The Chincoteague Bay Field Station offers specialized summer classes and also the opportunity for students to engage in marine-related research at their field station in Virginia.